 This sounds like a silly question, but you may not be 100% sure whether your dog is snoring or you can just hear them breathing and understanding how snoring works may help you better understand whether it's a sign of a problem or not.

-Snoring comes from a vibration in the soft tissues of the throat and mouth.
-It is the result of an abnormal air flow, not just louder breathing.
+Snoring comes from vibration in the soft tissues of the throat and mouth.
+It is the result of abnormal airflow, not just louder breathing.
 You can often hear the vibration.

 What Causes Dog Snoring?

 Snoring happens whenever there is insufficient room for airflow.
 This can be because they're lying on their back and their tongue is in the way, the way their snout is shaped because of their breed, allergies, or because of a health problem.

 Snoring can be a sign that the dog has: